Our Bold Academic Vision

 These colleges will no longer exist with the new organizational changes.
-Health-related programs will be realigned with the Academic Health Sciences Center, and community-facing programs will become a new college focused on urban innovation and education.
+Health-related programs will be realigned with the College of Health Professions and Sciences, and community-facing and education programs will become the new College of Community Innovation and Education.
 Centers and institutes from these colleges also will be realigned.

 When will these changes take place?

 All organizational changes will take effect by July 2, 2018.

 What programs and centers will physically move to the UCF Health Sciences Campus at Lake Nona or to UCF Downtown?

 We do not know the dates for when programs associated with the College of Health Professions and Sciences will move to Lake Nona – though we know that none of the programs will move until at least 2020.
 New facilities still need to be planned and built to accommodate these programs.
 Among those programs that eventually would relocate include the School of Social Work, Sport and Exercise Science (to be renamed Kinesiology), Physical Therapy, Athletic Training, and Communication Sciences and Disorders, as well as the College of Nursing.
 The timing and geography will be determined by the transition teams.